ibm-cloud-docs/dns-svcs/glb.md

 * Only origins with IP addresses can be specified.
 * Origin health monitoring continues even when an origin pool is disabled.
 To disable health monitoring on an origin, you can disable the origin.
 * When creating an origin pool, it can take 1 - 10 minutes for the health check to get initiated, during which time the pool appears in a `Critical` state.
+* You can't delete a subnet that you are using for health monitoring unless you also delete the origin pool that you are monitoring.

 You must update your VPC security group to allow traffic from the health monitoring subnet.
 See [Security groups](#security-groups-glb) for more information.
 {:important}